graniecqu/COIT20246-T22026-GrahamRanie/week07.md

 ## Task 4
 ![Task4 Screenshot](./IMAGES/Week7_AIprompt.png)

-- #Communicate clearly#: In our weekly catch ups, we discuss what each of our responsibilities are.
+#- Communicate clearly: In our weekly catch ups, we discuss what each of our responsibilities are.
 We ask each other if we need anything from the other person to help.
 - Define roles and Responsibilities - each week, we set out our work load for the week.
 - Set clear goals - we have a plan in place, hoping to meet the goals.
 - Listen to each other - we ask each other questions so that we each contribute.